Edgermartial/plp/README.md

 -a Quality Assurance Engineer-Ensures software quality by designing and executing test plans.
 -Project Manager Oversees the planning, execution, and delivery of software projects.
 **Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.**
+-intergrated development environments provides with an environment on where we can  write,test and debuy our code -version control systems enables us to keep track of our code.
 **What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.****
  - Changing Requirements: Requirements may change during the development cycle, leading to scope creep and project delays.
   - Tight Deadlines: Pressure to deliver software products on schedule can result in rushed development and compromised quality.